MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

     )
 {
     // NOTE:
-    // GetEvent can block indefinitely, so we don't hold the lock.
+    // GetEvent can block indefinitely, so we do not hold the lock.
     // This requires some juggling with the event queue pointer.

     HRESULT hr = S_OK;